abhayku2002/Friend-Recommendation-system-MERN/readme.md

 Already implemented using Supabase Auth
-GitHub OAuth is currently the only method
-We should add email/password signup as requested
+GitHub OAuth is currently the only method added email/password signup as requested

 Home Page ✅